HaroldF415/my_testing_app/readme.md

 <strong>Skeuomorphism</strong> - An object or feature that imitates the design of a similar artifact made from another material.

+<strong>Normalization</strong> - The process of organizing data in a database.
+This includes creating tables and establishing relationships between those tables according to rules designed both to protect the data and to make the database more flexible by eliminating redundancy and inconsistent dependency.

+<strong>Transitively</strong> - characterized by having or containing a direct object.
+This means that the action of the verb is being done to something or someone.
+For example, in the sentence “She baked cookies,” the verb is “baked” and the direct object is “cookies.”
+The action of baking is being done to the cookies.
+In the context of databases transitively means that a non-key attribute depends on another non-key attribute.
+For example, if the attribute “city” depends on the attribute “state,” and the attribute “state” depends on the attribute “country,” then “city” depends transitively on “country.”

 ## In-Depth Exploration: Key Questions and Insights

 What is skeuomorphism?

+What is relational database normalization?